 - Always model good behavior and responsibility.

-- Increase their awareness and respect for people from different background.
+- Increased awareness and respect for people from different backgrounds.

-- Recognize that they can make a difference.
+- Recognized that they can make a difference.

 - Feel a part of a wider community.

-- Give back to the community through the sharing of their strengths and abilities.
+- Gave back to the community through the sharing of their strengths and abilities.